webmaeistro/gatsby-marketers-delight/src/pages/index.md

     section_id: hero
     title: This Is A Big Hero Headline
     content: >-
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Lets whitelabe this site, its perfect for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
     image: images/hero.png
     actions:
       - label: Learn More